Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 Before I go through it all, lets run the program

-For now we can do this from the terminal which we can do inside Code
+For now we can do this from the terminal which we can access inside Code

 Pro Tip for new Visual Studio Code users, if you want to do something and aren't sure how, you can hold Control (or Command on Macs) Shift and hit P